centos2011/exercise/README.md

-# This repo contains 2 exercise exam
+# This repo contains 2 exercises exam